Your AI chatbot’s name is its first impression. Don’t mess it up.

 Think about the last time you interacted with a chatbot.
 Did it feel human and helpful?
 Or was it another cold, generic “AI Assistant” that made you want to hit “Talk to a Human” immediately?

-In 2025, AI chatbots are everywhere—handling customer support, booking flights, even giving mental health advice.
-But most businesses still get one crucial thing wrong: They don’t put much thought into naming their chatbot.
+In 2025, AI chatbots are everywhere—handling customer support, booking flights, and even giving mental health advice.
+But most businesses still get one crucial thing wrong: they don’t put much thought into naming their chatbot.

 Companies that get this right see higher engagement, better customer satisfaction, and even stronger conversions.
 Why?